Framing Routine (FI)

 What adjustments did I make: While implementing the FRAME I had students give me all the concepts going straight across and the provided definitions and examples.

-rodslynb About 7 years ago
+rodslynb Almost 8 years ago

 Reflection of the implementation of the FRAME Routine 1/19/2017